robotlolita/metamagical/packages/babel-plugin-metamagical-comments/README.md

 The transform plugin requires Node 4+ and Babel 6+.

-## Known Limitations

-This plugin is not entirely done yet, the following is a list of current limitations:

-- Doesn't support object methods, getters, or arrows yet;
-- Limited meta-data inference (name, signature, source);

 ## Support

 If you think you've found a bug in the project, or want to voice your